WeaselGames/godot_luaAPI_docs/docs/index.md

 ## Godot LuaAPI V2.0-beta
 !!! warning
     this is a **beta** version of the addon made for Godot v4.0-stable.
 Which means frequent recompiles may be required and compatibility is not guaranteed between updates.
-Please see the branch [v1.1-stable](https://github.com/WeaselGames/lua/tree/v1.1-stable) for godot v3.x.

 <figure markdown>
   ![Godot LuaAPI logo](./assets/luaapi_logo.png)
   <figcaption>Art created by <a href="https://www.instagram.com/redheadalex1" target="_blank">Alex</a></figcaption>
 </figure>

-This is a Godot engine addon that adds Lua API support via GDScript.
+This is a Godot addon that adds Lua API support via GDScript, C# or GDExtension.
 Importantly this is **NOT** meant to be a replacement for or alternative to GDScript.
 This addon provides no functionality to program your game out of the box.
 This addon allows you to create custom Modding API's in a sandboxed environment.
 You have control of what people can and can not do within that sandbox.

 To use you can either [Compile from source](getting_started/installation#compiling-from-source) or you can download one of the [nightly builds](getting_started/installation#nightly-builds).